auth0/docs/articles/universal-login/new.md

 ## Password Reset

-- If you configure the default login route for the application, the password reset flow will let users get back to the login page.
-This will happen after the password was changed or if the link expired.
+- In the Classic Experience you could [configure a url](/email/templates#redirect-to-results-for-the-change-password-email-template) to redirect users after completing the password reset.
+The URL will receive a success indicator and a message.
+In the New Experience, Auth0 will handle the error cases as part of the Universal Login flow, and will redirect the users to the[default login route](/universal-login/default-login-url) when it succeeds.
+The Redirect URL in the email template will be ignored.

-- A 'show password' icon will be displayed next to the password fields
+- A 'show password' icon will be displayed next to the password fields.

 ## Consent